mongodb/specifications/source/auth/auth.rst

    "mongodb://<access_key>:<secret_key>@mongodb.example.com/?authMechanism=MONGODB-AWS&authMechanismProperties=AWS_SESSION_TOKEN:<security_token>"
 |
+AWS Lambda runtimes set several `environment variables <https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime>`_ during initialization.
+To support AWS Lambda runtimes Drivers MUST check a subset of these variables, i.e., ``AWS_ACCESS_KEY_ID``, ``AWS_SECRET_ACCESS_KEY``, and ``AWS_SESSION_TOKEN``, for the access key ID, secret access key and session token, respectively if AWS credentials are not explicitly provided in the URI.
+The ``AWS_SESSION_TOKEN`` may or may not be set.
+However, if ``AWS_SESSION_TOKEN`` is set Drivers MUST use its value as the session token.

-If a username and password are not provided, drivers MUST query a link-local AWS address for temporary credentials.
+If a username and password are not provided and the aforementioned enviornment variables are not set, drivers MUST query a link-local AWS address for temporary credentials.
 If temporary credentials cannot be obtained then drivers MUST fail authentication and raise an error.
 Drivers SHOULD enforce a 10 second read timeout while waiting for incoming content from both the ECS and EC2 endpoints.
 If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set then drivers MUST assume that it was set by an